 If you regularly suffer from any of these symptoms after consuming bread, pasta, breakfast cereal, biscuits, cake or any other wheat-based product, then you should contact your doctor, who will be likely to suggest you try an elimination test.
 This involves removing all forms of gluten from your diet for two weeks and monitoring your symptoms.

-If your symptoms do disappear during the elimination test, then your doctor will arrange a blood test to rule out the risk of coeliac disease; a more severe inability to digest gluten where the antibodies fighting gluten don’t just attack the gluten, they attack the body too!
-There is currently no test offered by the doctor to confirm gluten intolerance, they simply rule out coeliac disease.
+If your symptoms do disappear during the elimination test, then your doctor will arrange a blood test to rule out the risk of coeliac disease – a more severe inability to digest gluten where the antibodies fighting gluten don’t just attack the gluten, they attack your body too!
+There is currently no test offered by the doctor to confirm gluten intolerance – they simply rule out coeliac disease.

-Before the blood test it’s important that you eat gluten for at least six weeks to ensure an accurate test result.
-So after the elimination test you will need to reintroduce gluten to your diet for the official testing.
+Before the blood test it’s important that you eat gluten for at least six weeks to ensure an accurate test result though.
+So after the elimination test you will need to reintroduce gluten to your diet for the official testing, which sucks!

 If your blood test results return as positive for coeliac disease then your diagnosis is over (unless the doctor requests a biopsy), but if the results are negative then it’s highly likely that you have gluten intolerance, sometimes referred to as non-coeliac gluten sensitivity (NCGS).

 A doctor may request a biopsy with either of these results to search for any damage to the intestinal wall – damage will only be evident in the case of coeliac disease as, although gluten intolerance is incredibly uncomfortable and at times, painful, it doesn’t cause any permanent damage to the internal organs.